 Before your demo, make sure you have a basic knowledge of the following:

-• Your audience: Research their role in the organization, their decision-making authority, and their interactions with your team thus far.
-An account map can help you discover most of this information, but you can also look at about pages, published writing, and other resources for additional insights.
+- Your audience: Research their role in the organization, their decision-making authority, and their interactions with your team thus far.
+An account map can help you discover most of this information, but you can also look at the company's about pages, and any published writings for additional insights.

-• Their customers: Reading testimonials from their customers, case studies, and more can help you identify what their customer is looking for, what pain points they might experience in their relationship, and how your product can address both.
+- Their customers: Reading testimonials from their customers and their case studies can help you identify what their customer is looking for, what pain points they might experience in their relationship, and how your product can address both.

 2. Ask, then tell